waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - The solution requires a specific key item from my pack (e.g., Squirtbottle).
 - The interaction is dependent on the time of day.
 - The solution involves using the Pokégear radio near the tree.
 - The tree must be interacted with from the tile directly below it (35, 10).
-(Status: Currently untestable.
-The path to (35, 10) is blocked.)
+(Status: Untestable as of Turn 17023.
+Path confirmed to be blocked by `generate_path_plan` tool.)

 ### Dark Cave Exploration
 - **Objective:** Fully explore Dark Cave, as it represents the next most promising avenue for progress.